kotatsuyaki/cloud-compute-hw-2/main.md

 which is not commonly done using virtual machines due to the bloat of virtual machine images.

 # E. Explain "Deployment", "Service" and "Pod"

+## Deployment

+*Deployment* in Kubernetes provides declarative updates to the deployed applications.

 # F. Kubernetes